 Annual passes are good for the calendar year, not for the 12-month period following the sale, so it makes sense to purchase 2018 passes early.

-Parking fees are $2 for motorcycles, $3 for cars, $6 for cars with trailers and $8 for buses or motor homes.
+Daily parking fees are $2 for motorcycles, $3 for vehicles, $6 for vehicles with trailers and $8 for buses or motor homes.
 Annual pass holders will save money if they visit just one of the four parks once a month during 2018.

-Daily parking fees will be collected at fee booths, typically from May 1 through Sept.
+Daily parking fees are collected at fee booths, typically from May 1 through Sept.
 30, and during busy off-season events.
-Fee booth attendants will accept cash, debit cards, Visa and MasterCard.
-No checks or Discover or American Express cards will be accepted.
+Fee booth attendants accept cash, debit cards, Visa and MasterCard.
+No checks or Discover or American Express cards are accepted.

-For more information, including locations to purchase annual passes, go to the parking fees webpage.
+For more information, go to the parking fees webpage.